 As I live, declares the LORD,

-surely now you will be too narrow for your inhabitants,
+will now be too narrow for your inhabitants,

 and those who swallowed you up will be far away.